 Within that general definition, certain specific rules, restrictions and guidelines apply.
 Key among these is that a doctor’s letter acknowledging your disability alone does not turn your pet dog into a service assistance dog.
 Rather, the tasks the dog performs for you must directly be related to your specific disability.
 These may include:

 - Mobility Assistance – Such as pulling a wheelchair, opening and closing doors or drawers and providing physical stability, balance and support.

 - Vision and Hearing Assistance – Such as alerting the individual to a sound like the doorbell or phone ringing or guiding the individual through pedestrian traffic, including stopping at intersections and indicating when it’s safe to cross.

-- Treatment Assistance – Such as providing medication reminders, helping an individual with communication-related tasks such as conveying a need and waking individuals who have chronic pain or are sedated etc
+- Treatment Assistance – Such as providing medication reminders, helping an individual with communication-related tasks such as waking individuals who have chronic pain or are sedated etc

 - Medical Crisis and Other Emergency Assistance – Such as retrieving medication to relieve symptoms, retrieve beverages so medication can be taken, retrieving an emergency telephone, summoning aid, answering the door, calling an emergency hotline like 911, alerting their owner to a smoke alarm and aiding in a safe exit and carrying needed medical supplies.

 - Emotional Assistance – Such as offering deep pressure for calming purposes, recognizing signs of emotional distress and facilitating removal from the triggering stimulus, including crowds and claustrophobic situations, helping reduce emotional stress and overload in the workplace, offering tactile stimulation and affection, locating exits and a service dog for anxiety.